 Now we know a little about why doing keyword research is important in SEO, it’s time for the million-dollar question: which tool can help you achieve keyword research in its highest form?

-BiQ’s keyword intelligence module drills the importance of targeting the right keywords or phrases based on searcher’s intent for your SEO strategy.
+BiQ’s Keyword Intelligence drills the importance of targeting the right keywords or phrases based on the searcher’s intent for your SEO strategy.
 After entering your word or phrase in the search bar, it gives you vital information about the keywords you want to target, allowing you to make informed decisions.

 Keyword research allows you to gauge what your competitors are doing, what your customers are searching for, and which keywords are going to get you seen.
-Having the keyword intelligence module is the best place to start your keyword research and excel in it.
+Having Keyword Intelligence is the best place to start your keyword research and excel in it.

 What’s Inside BiQ’s Keyword Intelligence

-BiQ’s keyword intelligence starts you off by having you to insert the target keyword you want to rank for.
+BiQ’s Keyword Intelligence starts you off by having you insert the target keyword you want to rank for.
 You’ll likely have a few keywords in mind that you would like to rank for.